o-leolleo/blog/content/blog/a-kubernetes-terraformed-local-lab-fluentbit/index.md

 With this set, after applying the changes through a `terraform apply`, we get the result shown on the image below, where we can see each log type specific index.

 [![Logs split by type](logs-split-by-type.png)](logs-split-by-type.png)

+Our indexes are in `yellow` state because we have only one Elasticsearch node (you can read more [here](https://stackoverflow.com/questions/60819814/what-does-it-mean-when-an-elasticsearch-index-has-yellow-health#:~:text=1%20common%20reason%20is%20if,indices%20would%20always%20be%20yellow.)).

 ## Conclusion